CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 - Allen: Worked on testLiveGraph, captures sounds from mic instead of capturing sound FFT from source.
 Next Step would be either to stabalize the waveform and spectrum wave by decreasing chunk density caught by the mic.
 Or, try to convert it into a fft reader and capture sound fft directly from sound source.

+- Chris: Reincorporate some of the GUI functionality lost thru the addition of threading/multiprocessing like the drop down menu.
+Also implemnt something called ListBox from tkinter which is a clickable text box where you could select a song rather than only have the option to shuffle through each song one by one.